oxylabs/oxylabs-mcp/README.md

 ## Why MCP? &nbsp;🕸️ ➜ 📦 ➜ 🤖

-Imagine telling your LLM *“Summarise the latest Hacker News discussion about GPT‑7”* – and it simply answers.
+Imagine telling your LLM *"Summarise the latest Hacker News discussion about GPT‑7"* – and it simply answers.
 MCP (Multi‑Client Proxy) makes that happen by doing the boring parts for you:

 | What MCP does                                                     | Why it matters to you                    |